ice1000/website/dtt-dev/subst.typ

 When we write down a rule that derives a judgment, we implicitly assume that the presuppositions are in the premises.
 ] <def_presup>

-For expert readers: unless explicitly stated otherwise, the type theory we consider will be structural type theories without modalities or type universes -- so that all type formers are well-behaved and simple.
+// For expert readers: unless explicitly stated otherwise, the type theory we consider will be structural type theories without modalities or type universes -- so that all type formers are well-behaved and simple.

 #definition[We assume judgmental equality to be _reflexive_:
 $ Γ ⊢ A ≡ A #h(2em) Γ ⊢ a ≡ a : A $
-]
+] <def_refl_jeq>

 #definition[We assume judgmental equality to be _substitutive_.]
 This is very hard to spell out formally in a general setting, but it basically means that we can substitute equal terms in any judgment.
+We provide two example special cases of this principle to illustrate its meaning:

 #corollary[
 We assume the equality judgments to be symmetric, and transitive: